devopsingh/iac-tutorial-master/docs/09-docker-compose.md

 Let's use Docker Compose [declarative syntax](https://docs.docker.com/compose/compose-file/) to describe what our local container infrastructure should look like.

-Create a file called `docker-compose.yml` inside your `iac-tutorial` repo with the following content:
+Create a file called `docker-compose.yml` inside your `iac-tutorial-example` repo with the following content:

 ```yml
 version: '3.3'